0

 Figure 2.

-Graphic depicting current in-person cardiac rehab enrollment of 29% of eligible people compared to future in-person and virtual cardiac rehab enrollment goal of 70% of eligible people
+current in-person cardiac rehab enrollment of 29% of eligible people compared to future goal of 70% of eligible people enrolled in four participation options for cardiac rehab

 Dr. Beatty also introduced an online delivery model toolkit (available at UCSF Cardiac Rehab Toolkit), crafted using human-centered design methods to aid in telehealth program development.
 This toolkit includes adaptable templates for exercises and safety and is already utilized by clinics in Michigan and beyond, allowing for flexibility to meet local patient needs.
 Dr. Beatty’s full slide presentation is available online.